 Get Out (2017) - Review

-Originally published August, 2019
+Originally published August 2019

 Much like how the film Snowpiercer garnered a ton of praise on Rotten Tomatoes, Get Out has achieved a similar level of notoriety and adoration from critics and the public.
 Jordan Peele even earned an Academy Award for writing it.
 I do not quite share the sentiment of it being a brilliant masterpiece of horror, despite being a perfectly serviceable film with few flaws.
-Much like how the characters are hypnotized in the film, it seems like a fair amount of audience members and critics were hypnotized into believing this movie is the greatest thing ever for how much everyone seems to love it.
+Much like how the characters are hypnotized in the film, it seems like a fair amount of audience members and critics were hypnotized into believing this movie is the greatest thing ever because of how much everyone seems to love it.

 Again, Get Out is not a bad movie, by any stretch.
 I just do not understand the fervor and love that it gets.
 It has some creepy moments, the climax is satisfying, and there aren't many flaws that I can point out.
 Yet, there was still something about it that never quite hooked me or kept me interested.